 Research on desistance has helped to identify principles for practitioners*

 - Being realistic about the complexity and difficulty of the process

 - Individualising support for change

 While there will be common experiences among the ex-prisoner population, each individual will have their own needs, strengths, and challenges.
-We will take the time to get to know you and help you decide the direction you want to go
+We will take the time to get to know you and help you decide the direction you want to go in.

-- Recognise and develop the person’s
+- Recognise and develop the person’s strengths and resources

 Our strengths based approach will support you to set goals, realise your strengths, develop your already existing skills that will help you achieve your goals, and recognise the resources you have in your community.
 You are the best person to make decisions and choices about your life - our role is to support you to do this and not to make decisions and choices for you.